Cesar Montano: Political career

-Cesar Montano ran for a senate position under Lakas–Kampi–CMD in the 2007 elections and lost.
+Montano ran for a senate position under Lakas in the 2007 elections and lost.
 On May 19, 2009, he was appointed by then-president Gloria Macapagal Arroyo as her Presidential Special Envoy for Film and Digital Cinema, a newly created position accorded ambassador rank and given diplomatic status by the Department of Foreign Affairs.
-He then again attempted to be involved in politics on October 13, 2009, when he filed his candidacy for governor in his home province Bohol.
-He lost the 2010 local election for the governor position.
+He then again attempted to be involved in politics on October 13, 2009, when he filed his candidacy for governor in his home province Bohol under Liberal Party.
+He lost the 2010 local election for the governor position against incumbent representative-turned-governor Edgar Chatto.

 Personal life

 Montano is fluent in both Tagalog and Cebuano, and speaks his ancestral Boholano dialect.
 He is the fifth of seven children born to a lawyer father and mother that belonged to the Seventh-day Adventist Church.
 Montano describes his father as a strict disciplinarian, and his mother imposing her religion's prohibitions against pork and movies.
-He attended Santa Ana Elementary School and Mariano Marcos Memorial High School, finishing Mass Communication at Lyceum of the Philippines University in Intramuros, Manila.
+He attended Santa Ana Elementary School and Mariano Marcos Memorial High School, both in Santa Ana, Manila.
+He completed his bachelor's degree in Mass Communication at Lyceum of the Philippines University in Intramuros, Manila in 2009.
+He later obtained his master's degree in Public Safety Administration at Philippine Public Safety College in 2023.

 Montano was first married to Marilyn Polinga, a fellow Boholano he met at a local Seventh-day Adventist church.
 Montano then worshipped at the Bread of Life Ministries International evangelical church in Quezon City, before becoming a congregant at Christ's Commission Fellowship in Mandaluyong together with his second wife, Sunshine Cruz, and his children.
-Polinga, with whom he had two children, died in 1993.
+Polinga, with whom he has two children, died in 1993.
 Their second child, Christian Angelo Manhilot, died at the age of 23 on March 26, 2010, from a self-inflicted gunshot wound to the head at their house in Quezon City.

 His son with actress Teresa Loyzaga, Carlos Diego Loyzaga, lived with his mother in Australia, and has returned to the Philippines as an exclusive contract actor with ABS-CBN.

 Montano married Sunshine Cruz on September 14, 2000, in a Christian wedding.
 They have three daughters, Angelina Isabelle, Samantha Angeline and Angel Francheska.
-He filed for annulment of marriage with Cruz, which was finally granted on August 26, 2013.
+He filed for annulment of marriage with Cruz, which was finally granted on September 18, 2018.
 Aside from his farm in Pandi, Bulacan, Montano also owns an Italian restaurant located in Quezon City.

+Montano also had a relationship with Miss Philippines Earth 2009 Sandra Seifert.
+The two had a son named Corinth Ian or Coco.
+He's currently in a relationship with his domestic partner Socorro "Kath" Angeles, to whom he had 3 children, Liam, Samuel and Kristen.

+As of June 2023, Montano has three grandchildren: two from his eldest daughter Angela and one from son Diego.

 Cesar Montano has rejoined the Seventh-day Adventist Church.